Lugolas/Mobattack/README.md

 ## About the game

-This project is my journey from "Yes I think I know what Unity looks like" to "I made a thing".
+This project is my journey from "Yes I think I know what Unity looks like" to "Look, it doesn't crash".
 So it is not the cleanest but I am fairly proud that it exists.
 Of course I plan to continue to iterate on it to make it really playable and not just a personnal tech demo.

 This game is made in Unity, with the initial help of the course _[Skeletons vs Zombies MOBA With Multiplayer in Unity](https://www.packtpub.com/application-development/skeletons-vs-zombies-moba-multiplayer-unity-video "Packt store page")_ by [Devslopes](https://devslopes.com/ "Devslopes homepage").
-This course really kickstarted the project, since it teached me the basics and had quality models and animations ready to use _(made by [Bitgem](https://shop.bitgem3d.com/collections/bitgem "Bitgem Collection store page"))_.
+This course really kickstarted the project, since it taught me the basics and had quality models and animations ready to use _(made by [Bitgem](https://shop.bitgem3d.com/collections/bitgem "Bitgem Collection store page"))_.

 ![Mage](Mage.png)